datacarpentry/r-socialsci/setup.md

 underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
-After installing both programs, you will need to install the **`tidyverse`** package from within RStudio.
+Once installed, because RStudio is an IDE, RStudio will run R in the background.
+You do not need to run it separately.
+After installing both programs, you will need to install the
+**`tidyverse`** package from within RStudio.
 Follow the instructions below for your operating system, and then follow the instructions to install **`tidyverse`**.